Coded Caching in the Presence of a Wire and a Cache Tapping Adversary of Type II

-Consider the communication system depicted in Fig. \ref{fig:sysmodel_1}, in which the adversary has the ability to tap into both the cache placement and delivery transmissions.
+Consider the communication system depicted in Fig. \ref{fig:sysmodel_1}, in which the adversary is able to tap into both the cache placement and delivery transmissions.
 The transmitter observes $D\geq 2$ independent messages (files), $W_1,W_2,\cdots,W_D$, each of which is uniformly distributed over $[1:2^{nR_s}]$.
 Each receiver has a cache memory of size $\frac{n}{2}$ bits.
-The communication occurs over two phases: placement and delivery.
+The communication occurs over two phases: cache placement and delivery.
 The broadcast channel is noiseless during both phases.
 The communication model is described as follows: